alextaschuk/spotify-album-selector/README.md

 6. Set the redirect uri to http://google.com/
 7. Click 'Save'.
 8. Click 'Settings'
-9. Copy your client id and open `album_selector.py` in a text editor (like VS Code).
+9. Copy your Client ID and open `album_selector.py` in a text editor (like VS Code).
 10. Replace `['CLIENT_ID']` on line 5 with the copied value in the python file.
-11. Copy your client secret (can be viewed by selecting 'View client secret') and replace `['CLIENT_SECRET']` on line 6 with the copied value in the python file
+11. Copy your Client secret (can be viewed by selecting 'View client secret') and replace `['CLIENT_SECRET']` on line 6 with the copied value in the python file.

 **How to use the program:**
 - Run the program.
 When it is ran for the first time, a new window will open and ask for you to authorize for the program to see some of your user data.
 Click "Agree".